 |An icon of Christ in an antique shop in Thessaloniki (Photograph: Patrick Comerford, 2011)|

 Ley lines mark alignments formed by sacred sites or sites of spiritual significance.
-Arnolfini Ley is a reading line, which runs between the Library of Trinity College in Dublin and the Library of Alexandria, connecting book related sites.
-They are special locations marked by the book - an object of spiritual veneration, yet a very material one.
+Arnolfini Ley is a reading line, which runs between the Library of Trinity College in Dublin and the Library of Alexandria, connecting book related sites: special locations marked by the book - a very material object of spiritual veneration.

 |Rubaiyat of Omar Khayyam.
 Fitzgerald, Edward; Illustrated by F. Sangorski and G. Sutcliffe.|